Edition XIII May 23rd - 26th 2013 | Rome

 Thanks to the contribution of the European Community, in 2012 the LPM project foresees a second foreign edition and, after the succesfull one in Xalapa made in 2008, this year the Meeting took place in Mexico City.

 We hosted more than 300 artists, 275 performances, workshops and showcases, recording an overall amount of 38 participant countries!

 Again, this XIII edition seeks to promote the practice of live video performance, thanks to a rich and unpredictable programme aimed at exploring different themes through new audiovisual languages, techniques and technologies.

 15:00 to 21:00 Workshops

 16:00 to 18:00 Presentations of projects and products

 18:00 to 04:00 AV Performances and VJ / DJ sets

-Through our 8 years of experience, we were able to draw a conceptual map of the trends that have most influenced the creation of live video performances, and the programme of this XI edition reflects and investigates these trends:
+Through our experience, we were able to draw a conceptual map of the trends that have most influenced the creation of live video performances, and the programme of this XIII edition reflects and investigates these trends:

 LPM is designed as a place of dialogue, comparison and exchange of ideas and information between artists and fans in the field that are accustomed to meet, communicate and interact mostly in the virtual space of the network.